 While the very existence of the internet has changed people’s lives, it is arguable that it is the availability of broadband that has had the biggest impact on society.

 Reliable broadband allows us to work from home, meaning that those living in rural areas have greater access to opportunities.
-Government statistics show that more than four million Britons work from home – that’s 14 per cent of the total working population.
+8.2 million Britons work from home at least one day a week.

 The UK has one of the top online commerce markets in the world.
 Average weekly internet sales rose from 775.6 million in Jan 2015 to 1175.4 million in Jan 2018 according to the Office of National Statistics.